drtyhbo/drty/docs/forms.md

     }

 If `value` is invalid, the function should throw a `drty.core.exceptions.ValidationError` exception.
-Here's an example validator for floats.
+Here's an example validator for floats:

     function validateFloat(value) {
     	if (isNaN(parseFloat(value))) {